 Singapore companies are allowed to issue several types of shares that can bear different conditions.
 The most employed types of shares issued by companies in Singapore are ordinary and preference shares.
 Ordinary shares are the most common shares in a company and they offer voting rights to their owners and also give variable rates of dividends.
 Preference shares will offer preferential rights to their owners that usually refer to the distribution of dividends.
 Preference shares can be redeemable which means the holder can be repaid the amount of money invested in the company at a certain date or when the company decides to repay them.
 The provisions about redeemable preference shares must be stated in the Memorandum or Articles of Association of the company.
 Shares can be freely transferred unless restrictions appear in the company’s Articles of Association.

-For details about the provisions of the Companies Law regarding the share capital of an enterprise you can contact our representatives in company formation in Singapore.
+For details about the provisions of the Companies Law regarding the share capital of an enterprise you can contact our specialists who can help you open a company in Singapore.